MuslimAKhan/yii2-zip/README.md

 # yii2-zip

-Change php function of using zipArchive to yii2
+Change php function of zipArchive to be used in yii2

 ##1.
 Need install zip extension of php
 ```